 In-orbit experience shows that ageing is negligibly small over non-visibility periods.
-In addition to the standards effects like drift, ageing, and random walk, the Gaia clock is also subject to frequency jumps.
-The jumps, typically on the order of 5 x 10-12 and occurring less frequently than once a week, are observed for all atomic clocks in space.
+In addition to the standard effects like drift, ageing, and random walk, the Gaia clock is also subject to frequency jumps.
+These jumps, typically on the order of 5 x 10-12 and occurring less frequently than once a week, are observed for all atomic clocks in space.
 The origin of these jumps are not fully understood, although some jumps are correlated with Rubidium-lamp light-level changes and others may be related to stress relief.

 The Rubidium clock of Gaia is a free running oscillator that should be monitored, related to and synchronized with widely-used time scales like UTC or Barycentric Coordinate Time (TCB), realization of which is based on ensemble of high-accuracy clocks on the Earth.
 This is done using specially organized one-way synchronization observations between ESA ground stations and the Gaia satellite.
 Because of the high accuracy of Gaia observations and products, the observational data of Gaia must be interpreted and modelled in a consistent relativistic framework.
 This is also true for the Gaia onboard clock monitoring.